tcv-nguyen/fixd_carx/README.md

 - Might consider Github#webhook to create GithubEvent so we can avoid request to GithubApi to gather records.
 - Logic to avoid multiple API calls should be apply at front end, but might need logic to prevent it on backend as well.
 - With current User#timeline, the disadvantage is when GithubAPI took too long to response and couldn't return data before timeout.
 Consider alternative above
+- Need to add logic with update multiple GithubEvent on next page.